hww/XiKeyboard/README.md

 DisableMinorMode(mode) // Disable minor mode
 ```

-To lockup keysequence in the buffer use method _Lockup_ with arguments: key sequence, start index of sequence, end index of sequence and accept or not default mode.
+To lockup keysequence in the buffer use method _Lockup_ with arguments: key sequence, start index of sequence, end index of sequence and accept or not default key binding<sup>read KeyMap chapter</sup>.
 The method returns the _KeyMapItem_ ofject in case of recognized sequence.

 ```C#
   KeyMapItem Lockup([NotNull] int[] sequence, int starts, int ends, bool acceptDefaults)